Glutathione triggered degradation of polydopamine to facilitate controlled drug release for synergic combinational cancer treatment†

-Here we report a novel mechanism for triggering drug release in the polydopamine (PDA)-coated magnetic CuCo2S4 core–shell nanostructure by glutathione (GSH) triggering degradation of PDA for releasing.
-In the design, PDA coated CuCo2S4 as the nanocarriers with polyethylene glycol and folic acids targeting molecules to ensure the safe delivery of doxorubicin (DOX) to the cancer cells.
-In addition, the controlled release can be enforced by taking the advantage of PDA pH sensitivity to the tumor acidic environments.
-The targeting and treatment on HeLa cancer cells were very effective and the killing is more efficient at higher levels of GSH.
-Furthermore, the system designed not only can be used for drug delivery but also can combine photothermal therapy with chemotherapy in a synergetic way.
-Plus, the system can be used for magnetic resonance imaging, which is beneficial for imaging-guided treatment.
+Here we report a novel mechanism for triggering drug release in the polydopamine (PDA)-coated magnetic CuCo2S4 core–shell nanostructure by glutathione (GSH) triggered degradation of PDA for release.
+In the design, we used PDA coated CuCo2S4 as the nanocarrier with polyethylene glycol and folic acid targeting molecules to ensure the safe delivery of doxorubicin (DOX) to cancer cells.
+In addition, the controlled release could be enforced by taking advantage of the pH sensitivity of PDA to tumor acidic environments.
+The targeting and treatment of HeLa cancer cells were very effective and the killing was more efficient at higher levels of GSH.
+Furthermore, the designed system not only could be used for drug delivery but also could combine photothermal therapy with chemotherapy in a synergetic way.
+Plus, the system could be used for magnetic resonance imaging (MRI), which is beneficial for imaging-guided treatment.